 Crepes Du Nord – 17 South William Street, Manhattan, NY 10004

 These were AMAZING – tasted just like normal crepes.
 My mum even had a gluten free one too and couldn’t taste the difference!
 We split a raspberry & chocolate and a plain lemon & sugar.
-We visited the spot just off Wall St but they also have restaurants on Staten Island and Bridgewater Commons if you ever visit those areas.
+They have restaurants on Staten Island and Bridgewater Commons if you ever in the areas.

 Untamed Sandwiches – 43 West 39th Street, NY, NY 10018